Clovelly

 Employment conditions in Clovelly rank among the top 10% of areas assessed nationally

 Clovelly's workforce is highly educated with notable representation in the technology sector.
 The unemployment rate was 2.0% as of December 2025, lower than Greater Sydney's 4.2%.
-Employment grew by an estimated 3.1% over the past year.
+Employment growth over the past year was estimated at 3.6%.

-The area offers limited local employment opportunities as indicated by the Census working population vs resident population count.
-Over a 12-month period ending in December 2025, employment increased by 3.1% alongside labour force growth of 3.1%, keeping unemployment broadly flat.
-In contrast, Greater Sydney saw employment rise by 2.2%, labour force grow by 2.3%, and marginal unemployment increase.
-Jobs and Skills Australia's national employment forecasts from May-25 project total employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Clovelly's employment mix suggests local employment should increase by 7.6% over five years and 15.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Retail trade employs fewer residents at 5.4%, below Greater Sydney's 9.3%.
+The area appears to offer limited local employment opportunities based on Census data comparing working population and resident population.
+Between December 2024 and December 2025, employment increased by 3.6% while the labour force grew by an equal percentage, keeping unemployment broadly stable at 2.1%.
+In contrast, Greater Sydney saw employment rise by 2.2%, labour force grow by 2.3%, and a marginal increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Clovelly's employment mix suggests local employment could increase by 7.6% over five years and 15.1% over ten years, though these are simple weighted extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment